evagabriela/WDI/curriculum/week-01/03-box-model-flexbox/README.md

 }
 ```

-The universal selector ```*{ }``` is a great way to apply a style to every element on the page *without* using inhertiance.
+The universal selector ```*{ }``` is a great way to apply a style to every element on the page *without* using inheritance.
 We'll teach you more about this selector in a later lesson.
 For now, it helps us see the boundaries of different elements.
 Pay special attention to how much space elements take up on the page, and how that space differs for block and inline elements.

 ### Box Model Components
 The image below illustrates the box model and what you should have seen in your dev tools:

 ![Box Model](assets/box-model-alt-small.png)

-But what do these different layers mean, and how are they relating to one another?
+But what do these different layers mean, and how are they related to one another?
 - Margin: clears an area around the border (or boundaries of the padding if no border); the margin does not have a background color, it is completely transparent
 - Border: a border that goes around the padding and content; the border is affected by the background color of the box unless a color is declared
 - Padding: clears an area around the content; the space between the content and the border; the padding is affected by the background color of the box